 2.8.7.
 Where a breach is likely to result in a high risk to the rights and freedoms of individuals, FFL will notify those concerned directly.

 2.8.8.
-All employees must be trained to recognise and escalate breaches.
+All employees must be trained to recognize and escalate breaches.

 2.8.9.
 A detailed Data Breach Procedure is implemented.

 2.9.1.
 Monitoring compliance with the Data Protection Policy is a key role of the DPO’.
 The DPO must also report compliance to the Compliance Team.

 2.9.2.
 The DPO is responsible for developing a compliance monitoring plan for this Policy.

 2.9.3.
 The compliance monitoring plan should be submitted to the compliance Team for approval at least annually.

 2.9.4.
 Progress to deliver the plan, exceptions noted, breaches and near misses, and updates on progress to address material deviations from compliance with the Policy must be reported by the DPO to the Compliance Team at least quarterly.

 2.10.1.
 Employee awareness of data protection matters, and their role to protect the privacy of data subjects, is core to FFL’s compliance program.

 2.10.2.
 Employees must be trained on the requirements of this Policy at least annually through the annual Compliance Training and the induction training for new joiners.